CONSTITUTION AND BYLAWS

 Section 1.
 Club Year

 The Club’s fiscal year shall begin on the first day of July and end on the last day of June.
-The club’s official year shall be January 1 through December 31.
-All newly elected officers shall take office on January first (1) of each calendar year.
+The club’s official year shall begin immediately at the conclusion of the election at the annual November meeting and shall continue through the election at the next annual November meeting.

 Section 2.
 Annual Meeting

-The annual meeting of the club shall be held during the time period of November first (1) to November thirtieth (30) of each calendar year in conjunction with the Columbus Ohio Dog Show if possible, or at a place, date, and hour designated by the Board of Directors.
+The annual meeting of the club shall be held during the time period of November first (1) to November thirtieth (30) of each calendar year at a place, date, and hour designated by the Board of Directors.
 New Officers and Board of Directors for the ensuing year shall be elected at this meeting, by secret ballot from among those nominated in accordance with Section 4 of this Article.
-They shall take office on Jan 1st of the ensuing year, and each retiring officer shall turn over to the successor in office all properties and records relating to that office within 60 days of the election.
+They shall take officially office on Jan 1st of the ensuing year, and each retiring officer shall turn over to the successor in office all properties and records relating to that office within 30 days of the election.

 Written/email notice of each Annual Meeting shall be mailed/emailed by the Membership Secretary to each member at least ten (10) days prior to the date of the meeting.
-The quorum for the Annual Meeting shall be ten percent (10%) of the Active members in good standing.
+The quorum for the Annual Meeting shall be twenty percent (20%) of the voting members in good standing.

 Section 3.
 Annual Election